aminb-el/research/README.md

 This repository contains independent working papers and supporting materials.
 The papers are public for reading, checking, citation, and revision tracking.

-Some supporting materials are compressed as `.rar` archives to preserve folder structure and development history.
+Some supporting materials are compressed as archives to preserve folder structure and development history.

 ## Author